9-12

 2) Quarter sawn

-In these two boards, you are looking at the small end of the board.
-The difference in the pattern at the end of the board is due to the way the saw cut through the annual rings of the log.
-The whole board is made of wood, either sapwood, heartwood, or both.
-The lines are the Summer Wood of annual rings.
-Between the lines is the Spring Wood that has larger cells.
+In these two boards, you are looking at the small end of each board.
+The difference in the patterns at the ends of the boards are due to the direction that the saw cut through the annual rings of the log.

 PLAIN SAWN LUMBER

-Look at the top of the Plain Sawn diagram.
-The top annual ring touches the face of the board in two places.
-Let's say that the board was cut from the heartwood, but that the layer above the board was sapwood.
+Look at the top of the Plain Sawn diagram above.
+The top line of an annual ring touches the upper face of the board in two places.
+Let's pretend that the board was cut from center heartwood (darker wood), but that the annual ring above where the board was cut was the first sapwood layer.
+That would mean that the two corners in the diagram above would be made of lighter sapwood.

-The log to the right has been plain sawn.
+The log at the right has been plain sawn.
 This type of sawing wastes the least wood.
-When the bark is sawn off each side, just a little sapwood will be attached to it.
-As you can tell, the log has been sawn into very thick pieces, much thicker than the average board.
+When the bark is sawn off each side, just a little sapwood will be attached to the piece removed.
+(As you can tell, the log has been sawn into very thick pieces, much thicker than the average board.)

 Plain sawn cuts also take the least amount of time of the various kinds of cuts that could be made.
 Saving wood and saving time means that the mill will make more money, or can charge less for the wood that they sell.